designstem/projects/patterns/index.md

 ## Evaluation of your pattern skills

 After having worked with this scenario, your pattern skills have grown.
-Describe here what you have learned, for instance using these questions:
+Describe here what you have learned, for instance, using these questions:

-* How was your skills level on patterns before you started this scenario?
+* How was your skill level on patterns before you started this scenario?

 * What was your main goal with this exercise?